open-telemetry/community/projects/audit-logging.md

 - OTel APIs/SDKs do not provide feedback to the application level whether data (in particular logs) have been successfully delivered to a remote endpoint.
 To guarantee delivery, either the SDK has to give those guarantees, or provide feedback to the application so that it can take care of guaranteed delivery itself.
 - OTel collectors may lose audit logs in transit (i.e. no guarantee of delivery)

+See [Appendix A: Guarantee of Delivery] for more details

 ### Goals, objectives, and requirements

 The goal of this project is to make OTel fit for audit logging purposes that meet compliance requirements of enterprise software providers, in particular: